The Great Pyramids

 A Practical Warning

-Scammers at the Giza plateau are persistent.
+Scammers at the Giza plateau are persistent and experienced.
 Don’t accept anything offered as a “gift.”
-If someone offers to take your photo, they will ask for payment.
+If someone offers to take your photo, they will ask for payment afterward.
 The camel and horse riders near the entrance will approach aggressively.
-A clear, repeated “no” is more effective than engagement.
+A clear, consistent “no” is more effective than any form of engagement.